TheManamana/WriteMyREADME/writemyreadme-README.md

 ## Installation

-Use NPM install and then run index.js using node.
+Use NPM install in your terminal and then run index.js using node.

 ## Usage

+Just follow the prompts!

 ## Credits